covenantrc/covenantrc.github.io/about.md

 ---
 <img src="/res/family.jpg" style="float: right; margin-left: 50px">

-Over 25 years ago, Stephen Murphy began working in residential construction.
-He earned his Bachelor of Science Degree in Building Construction from Georgia Southern University.
-He has built homes, remodeled homes, repaired homes and inspected homes for his entire career.
-He has worked for 2 large home building companies in the Atlanta area - most recently for John Wieland Homes and Neighborhoods, where he was in charge of Quality Control as Division Quality Manager.
-He is a code certified inspector for one and two family dwellings since 1998.
-He gained valuable hands-on experience while working for a remodeling company that performed complete renovations to homes located in a historic district in Greenville, South Carolina.
-Stephen also furthered his education by attending Seminary and earning a Master of Divinity degree.
-He is a member of Grace Presbyterian Church in Douglasville, Georgia and serves as a Ruling Elder.
-Stephen is married, and they have 5 children.
+Over 30 yrs ago, Stephen Murphy began working in residential construction on a framing crew.
+From there, he:
+- Earned a BS degree in Construction from Georgia Southern
+- Built many homes
+- Remodeled homes
+- Inspected homes
+- Repaired storm damage and handled insurance claims
+- Worked for John Wieland Homes all around Atlanta
+- Worked for a remodeling contractor in an historic district in Greenville, SC
+- Took time to attend seminary and earn a Master of Divinity Degree
+- Successfully run his construction business for the past 10 yrs